Access to the territory and push backs

 In 2020, the Administrative Court confirmed its position in a case concerning a Cameroonian national who had crossed the Slovenian border in August 2019 with the intention of applying for asylum in Slovenia.
 The applicant claimed that he had expressed his intention to apply for international protection several times during the police procedure.
 The police did not register his intention and did not refer him to the preliminary procedure.
 Instead, he was taken to the Croatian border and returned to Croatia on the basis of the readmission agreement.
 The Croatian police then returned him to Bosnia and Herzegovina.
 The Administrative Court found that the police had violated the prohibition of non-refoulement, the prohibition of collective expulsion, and the right to access the asylum procedure by returning the applicant to Croatia on the basis of the readmission agreement.
 It also decided that Slovenia should allow the applicant to enter the territory and apply for international protection, and that the applicant should be awarded €5,000 in compensation.[58]
 The decision was annulled by the Supreme Court and returned to the Administrative Court.[59]
 The Administrative Court decided again that the Slovenian authorities had violated the prohibition of non-refoulment, the prohibition of collective expulsion and the applicant’s right to access the asylum procedure, however it did not award any compensation, in line with the instructions of the Supreme Court, as this would significantly prolong the procedure.
 Instead, it referred the plaintiff to litigation before the civil court.[60]
 The Ministry of the Interior appealed the decision to the Supreme Court, which eventually confirmed the decision of the Administrative Court, which thus became final.[61]

 In July 2021, a case concerning three Moroccan nationals came before the Administrative Court.
 The applicants had crossed the Slovenian border in July 2021, after which they were apprehended by the police for irregular border crossing.
 During the police procedure they repeatedly asked for asylum in Slovenia.
 The police did not register their intention to apply for international protection and did not refer them to the preliminary procedure.
 Instead, they were taken to the Croatian border and returned to Croatia on the basis of the readmission agreement.
 The Croatian police took them to the border with Bosnia and Herzegovina and forced them to cross the border on their own.
-By the end of 2023, a decision had not yet been made by the Administrative Court.[53]
+The case was stopped in 2024 as the clients could no longer be reached by their lawyer.[62]

 In August 2023, the Administrative Court made the decision in a case of a Syrian national who entered Slovenia, for the second time, in October 2019.
 He entered Slovenia in a group of 12 persons and expressed the intention to apply for asylum in Slovenia.
 The next day, Slovenian authorities readmitted the applicant, together with other members of the group, to Croatia.
 Croatian authorities took the applicant to the border with Bosnia and Hercegovina and ordered him to cross the border.
 The court found that during the procedure the applicant managed to prove that he indeed expressed the intention for asylum in Slovenia.
 The Ministry of the Interior failed to prove that the intention was not overheard by the police as the procedure was not properly documented, a translator was not present during the procedure and the reports from several NGOs and the Slovenian Ombudsperson stated that, at the time, access to asylum was systematically denied to individuals during the police procedure.
 The Administrative Court found that, by readmitting the applicant to Croatia and preventing him to apply for asylum in Slovenia, the authorities violated the principle of non-refoulment, right to asylum, prohibition of collective expulsion, right to judicial review and the right to be heard.[63]